xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/updating-configuration-files.md

 # Updating configuration files on Deploy

+## Prerequisites

+- Linux environment
+- The kubectl command-line tool
+- The yq command-line tool ([Use the latest binary](https://github.com/mikefarah/yq/releases))
+- Access to a Kubernetes cluster with installed Deploy

 ## Example how to update deployit.conf for Deploy master and worker

 Get current deployit.conf file from the master node: